Mai Thai Bistro - 762 21st

 COOKED TO PERFECTION AND SERVED WITH Sweet SAUCE

-Deep fried pastry filled with blend of cream cheese, Real crab meat served with sweet and sour sauce
+Deep fried pastry filled with blend of cream cheese, Real crab and lobster meat served with sweet and sour sauce

 - Dumplings$9.00